yusabd/wildfire_detect/README.md

 - Explore real-time fire detection and integrate the model into a monitoring system for rapid response.
 - Further development of wildfire detection models could focus on predicting the spread of fires using geospatial data to enable better emergency response planning and resource allocation.
 - We also aim to address algorithmic bias by collecting more diverse datasets from various global environments.

+## Contributors

+Collaborated in a team of 5 as part of AI4ALL Ignite Accelerator.